Initial Deployment Operations

 2. Select the desired VM instance from the displayed list to open the detailed view.

-4. Click Attach and select a floating IP from the list.
+4. Click Attach and select a Elastic IP from the list.

 Secure SSH Access to a VM Instance